-Some important monuments to see in the perimeter of Kathmandu except the famous spots in Kathmandu city tour:
+Some important monuments to see in the perimeter of Kathmandu except the famous spots in Kathmandu city tour in your Nepal visit:

 Finding old shrines, entering hidden courtyards or drinking hot tea in a ‘hole in the wall’ tea shop.
 You can buy scarfs and t-shirts for half what you pay in Thamel, smell unknown spices and admire beautiful brass statues.